-If you’d like to learn more about the pros and cons of keeping cats indoors vs outdoors read on.
+If you’d like to learn more about the pros and cons of keeping Kitty indoors vs outdoors read on.

-I hope this article helps you gain a clearer understanding so that you can make the best decision for your adorable cat.
+I hope this article helps you gain a clearer understanding so that you can make the best decision for your adorable feline.

 Whether you keep your cat indoors or let it wander outside, at the end of the article we also provide some practical tips to make your cats as healthy and happy as possible.

 Why keep cats indoors?
-The dangers for outdoors cats
+The dangers of the outdoors

 Cats are highly susceptible to infections.

 The outdoor is one significant way to expose kitty to diseases.
 The Humane Society estimates that there are around 50 million stray cats in the US.

 The danger is that these unmonitored felines or other animals could transmit diseases to your loved ones as they interact.
 Some of these diseases are Feline Leukemia, abscesses, upper respiratory infections, and feline AIDS.